Ecconia/Ecconia-LogicWorld-Mods/FixCompilerOnServer/Readme.md

 Just drop the `FixCompilerOnServer` folder into your `GameData` folder.

-You will also need the mods `HarmonyForServers` and `AssemblyLoader` for this mod to function.\
+You will also need the mods `HarmonyForLogicWorld` and `AssemblyLoader` for this mod to function.\
 If you are running this mod on a server, you should also install `ServerOnlyMods`, to allow players to join without this mod.\
 You can find them in my mod collection (root folder).